Are you curious about the "Insight" tab name?

 What does this mean to this refinisher?
 The scrapes can simply be sanded without the concerns that come with re-coating over novice work.

-And if it was a poor refinish job last time?
+This is our work.
+What happens when it was a DIY or a poor previous job?
 Refinishing over poorly adhering finishes can result in immediate or prolonged delamination.

 10-27-21

 Ever wonder about replacing your bathtub?
-Many people we have spoken with who have plastic or fiberglass tub damage had ended their search for high quality replacement tubs, mostly because they don't know where to look.
+We get calls from people who already replaced theirs with plastic or fiberglass tubs which had developed cracks or holes.
 Some said they found enameled steel tubs but didn't like their looks.
 By the time Tubs N' Stuff gets a call, the regrets are looking very expensive due to the repair cost of the flimsy tub they chose.

 First of all, cast iron tubs are still available!
 You can find them at the major home centers and plumbing supply whether in stock or available by order!
 You'll see major manufacturers' names.
 You'll also be surprised by the selection if you do some deeper digging.
 This is an important step because enameled cast iron tubs are the most durable.

 You can also find enameled steel tubs.
-Before 2020 they were readily available.
 You should expect limitations on styles.
 They are still a good, suitable tub.

-What people commonly find in stores which arereadily available are the plastic and fiberglass tubs.
-There are actually three versions:
+What people commonly find most commonly in stores are the plastic and fiberglass tubs.
+There are actually three basic versions:

-Plastic construction: molded acrylic, supported by polystyrene foam, varying quality, prone to stress cracks, easily scratched, yellow with time. (pre-2000)
+Plastic construction: molded acrylic, various support structures, varying thicknesses, prone to stress cracks, easily scratched, yellow with time. (pre-2000)

 Plastic and fiberglass construction: molded acrylic, backed with fiberglass, floor supported by various material, varying quality, prone to stress cracks, easily punctured, easily scratched, can stay looking new with very good care.

-Fiberglass construction: molded polyester resins, supported with wood and cardboard, varying quality, shows impact damage, less prone to scratching, loses gloss in time, better service life, can look good with very good care.
+Fiberglass construction: molded polyester resins, supported with wood and cardboard, varying quality, varying thickness, shows impact damage, less prone to scratching, loses gloss in time, better service life, can look good with good care.

 Tubs N' Stuff's recommendation?
 Cast iron.
 Pay extra to buy it.
 Pay extra to install it.
 Enjoy it for 50+ years.